yahah100/BatteryPackLife/README.md

 # BatteryLife
-This is the official repository for "BatteryLife: A Comprehensive Dataset and Benchmark for Battery Life Prediction".
+This is the official repository for [BatteryLife: A Comprehensive Dataset and Benchmark for Battery Life Prediction](https://arxiv.org/abs/2502.18807)

 ## Highlights